Operation Brevity: Prelude

 General Archibald Wavell—the commander-in-chief of the British Middle East Command—conceived Operation Brevity as a rapid blow in the Sollum area.
-Wavell intended to create advantageous conditions from which to launch Operation Battleaxe, the main offensive that he was planning for June.
-Operation Brevity's primary objectives were to recapture the Halfaya Pass, to drive the enemy from the Sollum and Capuzzo areas, and to deplete Rommel's forces.
-A secondary objective was to advance toward Tobruk, although only as far as supplies would allow, and without risking the force committed to the operation.
+Wavell intended to create advantageous conditions from which to launch Operation Battleaxe, an offensive that he was planning for June.
+Brevity was to recapture the Halfaya Pass, drive the enemy from the Sollum and Capuzzo areas and inflict casualties.
+A secondary objective was to advance toward Tobruk, although only as far as supplies would allow and without risking the force committed to the operation.

 Allied force

-Operation Brevity would be carried out by the 22nd Guards Brigade and elements of the 7th Armoured Division.
+Brevity was to be carried out by the 22nd Guards Brigade and part of the 7th Armoured Division.
 Its armoured component consisted of 29 cruiser tanks of the 2nd Royal Tank Regiment (2nd RTR) and 24 infantry tanks of the 4th Royal Tank Regiment (4th RTR).
-(Note: The cruiser tanks were six Mk.Is, seventeen Mk.IIAs and seven Mk.IVAs, although one of these thirty tanks was in a field depot under repair.
+(Note: The cruiser tanks were six Mk Is, seventeen Mk IIAs and seven Mk IVAs, although one of these thirty tanks was in a field depot under repair.
 The infantry tanks were Matilda Mk IIs.
 The Allied force was organised into informal brigade groups, with individual units of the 7th Armoured Division detached to different brigade groups according to their mission.
-As well as specific units identified in this article, brigade groups included supporting arms such as artillery batteries, and additional units which played no significant part in the operation.)
+As well as the specific units identified in this article, brigade groups included supporting arms, such as artillery batteries, and additional units that played no significant part in the operation.)
 The Royal Air Force (RAF) allocated all its fighters and a small force of bombers to the operation.
-Brigadier William Gott—in command of all Allied front-line forces since the retreat—was to lead the operation and his plan was to advance in three parallel columns.
+Brigadier William Gott—in command of all Allied front-line forces since the retreat—was to lead the operation, and his plan was to advance in three parallel columns.